borgbackup/borg/docs/installation.rst

 General notes
 -------------
+You need to do some platform specific preparation steps (to install libraries and tools) followed by the generic installation of |project_name| itself:

+Below, we describe different ways to install |project_name|.

+- (dist package) - easy and fast, needs a distribution and platform specific binary package (for your Linux/*BSD/OS X/... distribution).
+- (wheel) - easy and fast, needs a platform specific borgbackup binary wheel, which matches your platform [OS and CPU]).
+- (pypi) - installing a source package from pypi needs more installation steps and will compile stuff - try this if there is no binary wheel that works for you.
+- (git) - for developers and power users who want to have the latest code or use revision control (each release is tagged).

 Even though Python 3 is not the default Python version on many systems, it is usually available as an optional install.